 Greetings!
 It has been a while since my last post.
 Much has happened between then and now, including my parents-in-law moving to their ‘new’ home in San Clemente.

 After hearing much about Antoines, which boasts the ‘best coffee, best bagels, and best breakfast’ for the past eight years, we decided to try Saturday brunch there this past weekend.
 The girls and I took Grammy.
-We figured there would be a wait as Antoines is popular with both locals and tourists, but it wasn’t too bad (about 20 minutes), probably because it was 10:30 rather than breakfast time.
+We figured there would be a wait as Antoines is popular with both locals and tourists, but it wasn’t too bad (about 20 minutes), probably because it was 10:30, more brunch than breakfast time.
 The menu offered some tempting bagel selections, such as the avocado bagel, but no bagel orders came from our table on this trip.
 I went with the California Benedict, poached eggs, tomato, avocado, bacon and Hollandaise sauce on a toasted English muffin.
 I had the bacon on the side so that Sami could take it.
-I tend to prefer my Hollandaise to have a bit more citrus, but it was a good California Benedict.
+I tend to prefer my Hollandaise to have a bit more citrus, but it was a decent California Benedict.
 Sami loved the dark hot chocolate with its mountain of whipped cream.
 The prices were what one would expect being in a beach town, about $15 per person.
-I would go back and try one of their bagels.
+I would go back and try one of their bagels, but it probably is not a place I would frequent.

 We will certainly have more San Clemente adventures which will be shared on the blog.
 There are a few coffee shops and restaurants I would like to try on our future trips.
 Life won’t be the same not having the parents around all the time, but one really can’t blame them for retiring where they are.
 The view is spectacular.